Back to Work: Recalling Employees from Temporary Layoffsachkarlaw-admin

 When it is safe to do so, many businesses will have the opportunity to reopen to the public, meaning employees who were laid off will be returning to work.
-With some businesses reopening as early as this week, it is important for employers to know how to properly return an employee to work, and to avoid potential legal disputes down the line.
+With some businesses reopening as early as this week, it is important for employers to know how to properly recall employees back to work, and to avoid potential legal disputes down the line.

 Potential Risks to be Aware of Regarding Temporary Layoffs

 Keeping an employee laid off for too long runs the risk of having the employment relationship deemed as ended, which can entitle the employee to damages for constructive dismissal.
 It is essential for an employer to know the applicable time limits for temporary layoffs.